iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> Tried to update the app and it won't work.
+Uninstalled the original to start again and that won't load.
+Is there a problem I a ready had the app on my phone and have been using it satisfactorily for months.
+It was only when I was asked to update it and it wouldn't let me use it until I did, that I had problems with it.
+My phone is up to date and has plenty of storage and memory.
+It is the app which has the problem.
+It was fine until the update.<br> :date: __2021-02-12 02:53:10__

+> Not the best app I've ever attempted to use, insists on telling me there's a problem with my connection, strangely everything else on my phone works!
+Of course UK gov can't be their fault now can it.
+Could be a very good app with a bit of knowledgeable input<br> :date: __2021-02-09 14:18:03__

 > The log in took over four hours to complete.
 It will not load on my laptop.
 Once everything is up loaded on to a smart phone. you log in to check perscriptions all you get is an error message.
 I still do not know if they have been ordered and they have just ran out, so now still have to ring to find out. the phone charges are now over forty pounds.
 A complete waste of time and money !!!!!!!!
 I now have no error messages so all is working at the moment, fingers crossed up the star rating .<br> :date: __2021-02-03 16:12:08__